hbctraining/GCC-BOSC-2018/lessons/count_modeling.md

 ***NOTE:*** *Kallisto is distributed under a non-commercial license, while Sailfish and Salmon are distributed under the [GNU General Public License, version 3](http://www.gnu.org/licenses/gpl.html).*

-## Hypothesis testing for pairwise comparisons
+## Hypothesis testing

 With differential expression analysis, we are looking for genes/transcripts that change in expression between two or more groups, for example:

 - case vs. control
 - treated vs. untreated
+- series of time points

-In the example below, we have the groups fetal brain samples versus postnatal. **Why does it not work to identify differentially expressed genes by ranking the genes by how different they are between the two groups (based on fold change values)?**
+In the example below, we have two sample groups: fetal brain samples and postnatal brain samples. **Why does it not work to identify differentially expressed genes by ranking the genes by how different they are between the two groups (based on fold change values)?**

 <img src="../img/foldchange_heatmap.png" width="200">

-Because, more often than not there is much more going on with your data than what you are anticipating.
-Genes that vary in expression level between samples is a consequence of not only the experimental variables of interest but also due to extraneous sources.
+Because, more often than not **there is much more going on with your data than what you are anticipating**.
 The goal of differential expression analysis to determine the relative role of these effects, and to separate the “interesting” from the “uninteresting”.

 <img src="../img/de_variation.png" width="500">

-The count data for each gene is fit to the model (taking into account the "uninteresting" the best we can) and coefficients are estimated.
-These coefficients are then used as input to hypothesis testing.

-First, for each gene we set up a **null hypothesis**, which in our case is would be that **there is no differential expression across the two sample groups**.
+First, for each gene we set up a **null hypothesis**, which in our case is that **there is no differential expression across the two sample groups**.
 Notice that we can do this without observing any data, because it is based on a thought experiment.
-We then use a statistical test to determine if based on the observed data, the null hypothesis is true.
+Second, we **use a statistical test** to determine if based on the observed data, **the null hypothesis is true**.

+### Pairwise comparisons using the Wald test

 For RNA-seq, the Wald test is commonly used for hypothesis testing.
-The coefficents for each sample group are used to test differences between two groups.
-A test statistic is computed along with a probability that a test statistic at least as extreme as the observed value were selected at random.
-This probability is called the p-value of the test.
-If the p-value is small we reject the null hypothesis and state that there is evidence against the null (i.e. the gene is differntialluy expressed.
+Based on the model fit (taking into account the "uninteresting" the best we can), **coefficients** are estimated for each gene and are **used to test differences between two groups.** A Wald test statistic is computed along with a probability that a test statistic at least as extreme as the observed value were selected at random.
+This probability is called the p-value of the test. **If the p-value is small we reject the null hypothesis** and state that there is evidence against the null **(i.e. the gene is differentially expressed)**.

 ## Hypothesis testing for multiple levels/time series